AdaCore/spark2014/lrm/source/subprograms.rst

 TBD: Volatile ghosts seem useless, but do we need to prohibit them?
 No reason to mention them one way or the other as far as I can see.

+TBD: We are ignoring interactions between ghostliness and freezing.
+Adding a ghost variable, for example, could change the freezing point of a non-ghost type.
+It appears that this is ok; that is, this is does not violate the ghosts-have-no-effect-on-program-behavior rule.

+TBD: Can a ghost variable be a constituent of a non-ghost state abstraction, or would this somehow allow unwanted dependencies?
+If not, then we presumably need to allow ghost state abstractions or else it would illegal for a library level package body to declare a ghost variable.

 .. centered:: **Dynamic Semantics**